The Québec maritime Blog

 Atelier Côtier, Havre-Aubert

 You can’t find a more Madelinot gift than something from Atelier Côtier.
 Select from a wide variety of works of art made with local sand, such as frames, jewellery or decorative objects.
 Books are also sold, including some for children.
 My gift to myself was a t-shirt.
-Their boutique (which is also online) is located at the entrance to the La Grave historical site, not far from the legendary Café de la Grave.
+Their boutique (which is also online) is located at the entrance to the La Grave heritage site, not far from the legendary Café de la Grave.
 This area, where merchants used to meet fishermen to buy their catch, is definitely worth exploring.

 Les Pas Perdus, Cap-aux-Meules